games647/pwned-check/README.md

 [haveibeenpwned](https://haveibeenpwned.com) in order to verify if any password is exposed.

 The exported passwords are read and hashed in parallel.
 The resulting hashes are then compared to the database.
 Current implementation is only targeted for personal use.
 This means that we expect only single iterations through the database.
-For multiple searches (like a online service) an intermediate index or [bloom filter](https://github.com/bertrand-maujean/ihbpwbf) would improve performance greatly.
+For multiple searches (like an online service) an intermediate index or [bloom filter](https://github.com/bertrand-maujean/ihbpwbf) would improve performance greatly.

 This project is also intended for learning Rust (incl. parallelism with channel communication) and its ecosystem.